azaharizaman/nexus/docs/SYSTEM ARCHITECHTURAL DOCUMENT.md

 ### **12.3 Currency and UOM Management**

 * **nexus-currency-management:** This package serves as the **single source of truth** for all currency-related calculations, including display precision and exchange rate conversions.
 No other package should hard-code currency display logic.
-* **nexus-uom-management:** This package is the **single source of truth** for unit conversion, ensuring that all metric/imperial/custom conversions use the same, centralized logic, which is critical for consistent ERP inventory and manufacturing data.
+* **nexus-uom:** This package is the **single source of truth** for unit conversion, ensuring that all metric/imperial/custom conversions use the same, centralized logic, which is critical for consistent ERP inventory and manufacturing data.

 Date of Approval: TBD
 Version: DRAFT 1.3